 The pitfalls of buying out your partner

-Separations and divorces are messy processes!
-This means that even if you agreed to property division, you may still encounter difficulties.
+Separation and divorce is a messy process!
+Even if you previously agreed on how to split the property, you may still encounter difficulties.

 - You may have trouble agreeing on the property settlement figures.

-- You may have credit blemishes from unpaid bills as a result of a the divorce.
+- You may have credit blemishes from unpaid bills as a result of the divorce.

 - You and your partner may have stopped paying the mortgage under the advice of your lawyers.